wanghel/PlanIt/README.md

 > PlanIt is a ToDo list app developed using Swift4, Xcode 11, iOS 13, and Firebase.

-This project was made for fun to familiarize myself with SwiftUI and using MVVM design.
+This project was made for fun to familiarize myself with SwiftUI and using MVVM design. <br />
 <sub><sup>(also to pass time during quaratine)

 ## Features